genevaers/User-Documentation/docs/Get Started/Concepts/Intro0_Introduction_to_Using_GenevaERS.md

 - The Metadata List area displays a list of items for the selected metadata type.

 - And the Editor area is the part of the screen where you modify metadata items.

+How to add and modify the different types of metadata in the workbench are described in [Setup and Use](../../Setup%20and%20Use/index.md) and [Advanced Features](../../AdvancedFeatures/index.md).